Available with Standard or Advanced license.

 Place the ST_Geometry libraries in the PostgreSQL lib directory

 Geodatabase creation in PostgreSQL relies on the presence of the ST_Geometry library.
 You must place the appropriate library in the lib directory where PostgreSQL is installed before you can create a geodatabase.
-ST_Geometry libraries can be found in the DatabaseSupport folder of your ArcMap or ArcGIS Server client installation or can be downloaded from My Esri.
+You can obtain the ST_Geometry library file from the DatabaseSupport folder of an ArcGIS Server installation, or you can download the file from My Esri.

 Since this tutorial assumes your PostgreSQL installation is on a Windows server, you will use the ST_Geometry library found in the Windows64 folder.